pgavriel/moad_cui/README.md

 ## Requirements:

 #### This repo
 Latest code is in branch `dev-linux`.
-Navigate into overall project folder and run:
+Navigate into overall project folder (in the above directory tree, this is named `moadrig_NERVE_location/` as an example) and run:
 ```
 git clone -b dev-linux https://github.com/pgavriel/moad_cui.git
 ```